betterscientificsoftware/bssw.io/.github/ISSUE_TEMPLATE/curated-content.md

 Please submit your article here, in this GitHub issue using [GitHub Markdown](https://guides.github.com/features/mastering-markdown) for an specific styling you may want.
 Please be sure your submission adheres to our guidelines in our [code of conduct](CODE_OF_CONDUCT.md).

 After your article is submitted, it will be reviewed by the BSSw.io editorial staff.
-If we decide we want you to move forward with this submission, you will be given a tentative publication date and deadline for final submission completion.
-You will be asked to create a [pull request](https://help.github.com/en/articles/creating-a-pull-request).
+At least two BSSw.io staff are required to give a favorable review (indicated by both checkboxes below being checked) of the material before it will be considered further.
+If we decide we want you to move forward with this submission, you will be asked to create a [pull request](https://help.github.com/en/articles/creating-a-pull-request).
 The pull request is used to facilitate review and revision of the final article before it is published.

+- [ ] First favorable review
+- [ ] Second favorable review